-Little is known about Semerkhet’s background or family but legend has it that a great calamity befell Egypt during his short reign, though, sadly, there are no detailed accounts of this supposed calamity in any surviving historical records.
+Little is known about Semerkhet’s background or family but legend has it that a great calamity befell Egypt during his short reign.
+Sadly, there are no detailed accounts of this supposed calamity in any surviving historical records.
 Interestingly, an inscription on the stone slab referred to as the “Cairo Stone” mentions that he was an escort of Horus and that the first year of his reign saw the “destruction of Egypt”.
-Could this have been the inspiration behind the backstory of Last Revelation’s fictional High Priest? 😉
+Could this have been the inspiration for the High Priest’s backstory in Last Revelation?

-The chamber itself is surrounded by 67 smaller, subsidiary tombs which were once part of Semerkhet’s tomb and some archaeologists believe that members of the king’s family and household may have been sacrificed and buried alongside him so that they could obey and serve the deceased king in the afterlife, a tradition that was abandoned towards the end of the 1st Dynasty.
+The chamber itself is surrounded by 67 smaller, subsidiary tombs which were once part of Semerkhet’s tomb.
+Some archaeologists believe that members of the king’s family and household may have been sacrificed and buried alongside him so that they could obey and serve the deceased king in the afterlife, a tradition that was abandoned towards the end of the 1st Dynasty.

-Having friends in high places didn’t always pay off…
+It seems that having friends in high places doesn’t always pay off.

 That’s all for this edition of Lara’s Travels.
 If you’d like to learn more about some of the places Lara has visited over the years, you can find an archive of all editions of Lara’s Travels over here.